Editorial Guidelines & Submission Policies

 Video abstract: You can also opt to include a video abstract with your article.
 Find out how these can help your work reach a wider audience, and what to think about when filming.

-Pictures and Figures: All accompanying figures must be submitted as separate files (not embedded in the text) and must be high resolution.
+Pictures and Figures: All accompanying figures may be embedded in the text or in an appendix and must be high resolution.
 Figures should be supplied in one of our preferred file formats: EPS, PS, JPEG, GIF, or Microsoft Word (DOC or DOCX).
 All graphs, tables and images must have alternative text descriptions.
 It is the authors' responsibility to submit figures or other graphics that meet our technical requirements.
 All photos and images will be reviewed to ensure that they do not depict stereotypical characteristics of people with disabilities, racial, ethnic, and other cultural groups.

 Tables: Tables should present new information rather than duplicating what is in the text.
 Readers should be able to interpret the table without reference to the text.